MJ Melendez Player Props: Royals vs. Phillies

 MJ Melendez At The Plate

-- Melendez has 21 doubles, two triples, eight home runs and 39 walks while hitting .213.
+- Melendez is batting .214 with 21 doubles, three triples, eight home runs and 40 walks.

-- He has hit a home run in eight games this year (7.8%), leaving the park in 1.9% of his trips to the plate.
+- Looking at the 103 games he has played this year, he's hit a long ball in eight of them (7.8%), and in 1.9% of his trips to the dish.

-- Melendez has driven home a run in 23 games this year (22.5%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..
+- Melendez has an RBI in 23 of 103 games this year, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.